SD-WAN and MPLS: Weighing the Similarities, Differences, and Benefits

 SD-WAN and MPLS both:

-• deliver high-performance, reliable, and private WAN.
+• deliver high-performance, reliable, and private WAN connectivity

-• provide a type of private overlay – SD-WAN with the use of Internet Protocol Security (IPSec) VPNs; MPLS with labels.
+• provide a type of private overlay – SD-WAN with the use of Internet Protocol Security (IPSec) VPNs, MPLS with labels

-• use private IPv4 (Internet Protocol version 4) addressing to communicate between devices connected to the WAN within their private overlays.
+• use private IPv4 (Internet Protocol version 4) addressing to communicate between devices connected to the WAN within their private overlays

 The verdict